zoogeny/james-15-8-2019/README.md

   (e.g. delete from file system and delete from database)
 * Integer ids for documents could be limiting long-term, strings might be a better choice
 * Stable ids: right now id strategy is autoincrement in database so chance of two different images sharing the same id (although never at the same time).
 Maybe GUID would be a better id strategy.
+    * NOTE: this makes caching a bit of a problem since if two images can share an id then there is a chance someone will see the wrong image from the `/view` endpoint.
+This is really more of a bug than an need for improvement.
 * Super simple search using SQL LIKE could be significantly improved
   (probably better to use dedicated search solution like ElasticSearch)
 * Would be nice to have a proper logging solution (other than console.log)